Martin Rajniš

-Martin Rajniš (born 16 May 1944, Prague) is a Czech architect, urbanist and professor.
+Martin Rajniš (born 16 May 1944) is a Czech architect, urbanist and professor.
 His architecture design career spans over fifty years and he taught at Academy of Arts, Architecture and Design in Prague from 1990 a 1997 and later at the Technical University of Liberec.
 He designed high-tech buildings in the 1980s and 1990s, and since 2000, he shifted the materiality and aesthetics of his designs from steel and concrete to "naturalistic" wood, stone and glass, resulting in a number of experimental and organically shaped structures.
 Rajniš is critical of engineered communist-era architecture, especially concrete tower blocks.

 In 2014 he received the Global Award for Sustainable Architecture and has multiple nominations for the European Union Prize for Contemporary Architecture – Mies van der Rohe Award.

 Biography

 Before 1989

-Martin Rajniš was born in Prague on May 16, 1944, under the Protectorate of Bohemia and Moravia.
-He studied at the Faculty of Architecture of the Czech Technical University in Prague in 1962–69.
+Martin Rajniš was born in Prague on 16 May 1944, under the Protectorate of Bohemia and Moravia.
+He studied at the Faculty of Architecture of the Czech Technical University in Prague in 1962–1969.
 In periods during his studies, he worked as a laborer: in West Germany in 1965 on the renovation of the Cologne Cathedral, and in 1968 in the Netherlands, where he participated in local protests against the Warsaw Pact invasion of Czechoslovakia.
 He subsequently returned to Czechoslovakia and completed his studies at the Czech Technical University in 1969.
 He followed with a two-year postgraduate degree at the Academy of Fine Arts, Prague (under the guidance of Prof. Cubra).

 From 1969, he was employed during the following ten years in the progressive SIAL studio in Liberec, led by architects Karel Hubáček and Miroslav Masák.
 At SIAL, alongside John Eisler and Masák, he designed the winning competition proposal of the Máj shopping center.
 It was built by 1975 and it became the second department store in Prague after Kotva, as part of the Prior retail chain.

 Between 1979 and 1986, Rajniš collaborated through Studio Shape founded by Jaromír Hník on designs and management of exhibitions for largely foreign clients.
 This was mediated by a state-owned enterprise dedicated to exporting works of Czech artists - the Art Centrum.
 Via this arrangement, Rajniš designed the History of Transport pavilion at the World Exhibition EXPO 1986 in Vancouver together with Hník, Petr Hořejš and Jiří Černý.

 In 1986, Rajniš co-founded D.A.
 Studio with colleagues Markéta Cajthamlová, Lev Lauermann, who were subsequently joined by Stanislav Fiala, Jaroslav Zima, Tomáš Prouza and Jan Mleziva.
 The D.A. studio designed projects until 1996, among which is the Nový Smíchov shopping center in Prague district of Smíchov.
 It opened in 2001 on the site of the former Ringhoffer factory.
 Rajniš also participated in the redesigning of the urban plan of the Anděl area within Smíchov district.